farkon00/binarian/README.md

       -load-cache Sets mode to loading cached file.

-      -opers      prints file parsed to operations before execution.
-Will print all std operations too.
+      -opers      Creates .dot and .svg file with graphviz representing ast and all operations parsed

       --help      Show help message.